This article is about basil pesto, the second most famous Italian pasta sauce, of course after tomato sauce.

 But before we start throwing basil leaves into the blender, it’s important to know that chopped basil is prone to oxidation – it turns dark and deteriorates in flavor when in contact with the oxygen in the air.
 Luckily oxidation can be countered by allowing the basil leaves to dry completely before blending them so that the oil can create a seal around the chopped leaves, keeping the oxygen away.

 Basil also deteriorates and changes flavor when heated too much.
 To help counter this, the blender must be activated in pulses in order to limit the overall blending time and the corresponding friction produced by the blades.
+It also helps to chill the blender bowl and blade in the freezer before use.

 - 100 g fresh basil leaves (if you can find it, prefer the Genovese kind)